Intermittent Management API timeouts for apps hosted in AWS

 Cause

-We have identified the root cause as unexpected timeout behavior from the AWS NAT gateway.
+The root cause has been identified as unexpected timeout behavior from the AWS NAT gateway.
 Specifically, the NAT gateway will timeout any idle connections after 350 seconds; if a client later attempts to reuse that connection, the NAT gateway will respond with a TCP RST, confusing the client application.
 The AWS documentation explicitly states:

 “When a connection times out, a NAT gateway returns an RST packet to any resources behind the NAT gateway that attempt to continue the connection (it does not send a FIN packet).”

-Before we migrated to our new network edge, our prior architecture, the corresponding AWS NLB implemented a 350-second timeout, but with friendlier behavior that most applications could handle gracefully.
+Before migrating to new network edge, the prior architecture, the corresponding AWS NLB implemented a 350-second timeout, but with friendlier behavior that most applications could handle gracefully.

-Our new edge implements a similar timeout after 400 seconds.
-This longer timeout period will not issue any keepalive traffic to preserve the connection until after the timeout in the NAT gateway has already expired.
-Thus, if the client application has not sent any traffic or keepalive segments to an Auth0 endpoint within this 350-second window, the NAT gateway will silently sever that connection, which leads to the timeout errors you are seeing.
+The customers’ new edge implements a similar timeout after 400 seconds.
+This longer timeout period will not issue any keep alive traffic to preserve the connection until after the timeout in the NAT gateway has already expired.
+Thus, if the client application has not sent any traffic or keep alive segments to an Auth0 endpoint within this 350-second window, the NAT gateway will silently sever that connection, which leads to the timeout errors that are being seen.

 Solution